UPDATED: FEBRUARY 07, 2023 | 2 MIN READ

 The Power to the Patients Mural Project

 According to PR Newswire, Power to the Patients has started a mural project across the U.S. featuring art created by Shepard Fairey.
-Public murals have been completed in cities across the country including Nashville, New York, Los Angeles, Seattle, Detroit, and more, with additional murals slated to begin nationwide including Portland, Dallas, and Denver.
+Public murals have been completed nationwide in Nashville, New York, Los Angeles, Seattle, Detroit, and more.
+Additional murals are slated to begin nationwide, including in Portland, Dallas, and Denver.

-Price transparency helps North Americans know what a hospital charges for their services and items they receive.
+Price transparency helps North Americans know what hospital charges for services and items they receive.

 However, this is not always the case.
-Additionally, prices still widely vary — even within the same hospital, depending on what each insurance plan has negotiated with that hospital.
+Additionally, prices vary widely — even within the same hospital, depending on what each insurance plan has negotiated with that hospital.

 Who enforces price transparency for hospitals?